Accredited members are actuaries who have qualified overseas.

 - The applicant is required to have been resident and working in Australia for at least six months and gained suitable experience in local actuarial practice;

 - The applicant is required to have passed a recognised Professionalism Course within the previous five years (or earlier at the discretion of the Council).
-Recognised Professionalism Courses include those of the Actuaries Institute or the above-mentioned associations; and
+Recognised Professionalism Courses include the Actuaries Institute's Professionalism eLearning Course or the above-mentioned associations; and

 - One of the Fellows signing the nomination form must sign a Statement of Responsibility declaring the applicant understands the Code of Professional Conduct, all Professional Standards and mandatory Guidance Notes.